Exact Volumes of Semi-Algebraic Convex Bodies: Implementation and experiments

 Let us now compute exact volumes of various convex bodies.
 In doing so, we encounter many interesting questions, and opportunities for future work.
+These examples were run on a personal computer with an Apple M3 chip and $32$ GB of memory.
 All of these examples can be reproduced using our implementation by running the Jupyter notebook found at~\cite{implementation}.

 \begin{example}[Two Euclidean balls in dimension $4$] We continue Example~\ref{eg:hypersurfregions} and compute the volume of the intersection of two Euclidean balls in $4$ dimensions, centered at The operator $P_t$ which annihilates $\vol(C_t)$ for small $t$ has order~$3$ and degree~$4$.
 The value of the slices $\vol(C_t)$ are computed for $t \in (0, 5625/10000)$, where $5625/10000$ is the smallest real point in the singular locus of $P_t$.
 Projecting in the reverse order of variables, that is $x_3, x_2, x_1, x_0$, all subsequent ideals of critical points are zero-dimensional.
 Finally, the volume is computed to be